protected against corrosion

 Time to read 4 min

-At its core, the sacrificial anode is a piece of metal, often made from zinc, aluminum, or magnesium and these metals are chosen because they tend to be charged electrically with a positive polarity opposed to other metals in your pool's structure, such as stainless steel or copper.
+At its core, a sacrificial anode is a specially selected piece of metal—most commonly zinc, aluminum, or magnesium.
+These metals are chosen because they are more electrically active than the metals commonly found in swimming pool systems, such as stainless steel, copper, and bronze.

-The Pool Tool Company Sacrificial Anode Inline Retrofit 104C-1 is designed to connect to the bonding wire in pools.
-It offers effective protection against galvanic corrosion for all metal components.
+The Pool Tool Company Sacrificial Anode Inline Retrofit 104C-1 is designed to connect directly to a pool’s bonding wire, delivering dependable protection against galvanic corrosion for bonded metal components.
+This inline zinc sacrificial anode is especially beneficial for saltwater pools, where corrosion risks are higher.

 This Pool Tool Company Zinc Anode will sacrifice itself and corrode before all other metals in the pool.
 In doing so, the anode protects other metal parts from galvanic corrosion and it will need to be replaced approximately every 3 years or when it is 1/2 its original size.